American Pie Presents: The Book of Love: Plot

 In East Great Falls, Michigan, high-schooler Rob masturbates with a peanut butter sandwich.
 His dog attempts to eat it and his younger brother Cody films the ordeal, uploading it to YouTube.

 At school, an embarrassed Rob meets his fellow virgin friends Nathan and Marshall "Lube"; and Nathan reveals that his girlfriend Dana has pledged to abstain from sex until marriage, despite having already slept with several people.
 Classmate Scott Stifler threatens to make a move on Heidi, Rob's crush, and Lube has a vivid fantasy about cheerleader Ashley.
 Rob and Heidi meet in the library where she reveals a desire to lose her virginity as soon as possible.

 At the school dance, Nathan offends Dana when he expects sex after giving her cunnilingus in the car.
 Rob attempts to tell Heidi his feelings for her but is interrupted by Nathan and Lube, and eventually finds her in the library about to have sex with another student.
 Shocked, Rob drops a lit tiki torch, starting a fire and setting off the sprinklers.

 The next day, while Rob and Heidi are cleaning the library for detention, he finds "The Bible", a legendary sex manual compiled by students over forty years, now damaged by the water.

 Testing a tip from the book, Rob approaches Ashley in a lingerie store and compliments her.
 She leads him into a changing room, shows her breasts, and shoves some panties down his pants, telling him to shoplift them for her.
 He is caught and forced to pay for them with his mother's credit card.

-At Dana's church service, Nathan accidentally broadcasts their intimate conversation to the entire congregation over the PA system, and Dana's father forbids her to see him.
+At Dana's church service, Nathan accidentally broadcasts their intimate conversation to the entire congregation over the PA system, so her father forbids her to see him.
 Rob's mother confronts him about the credit card charge, and his sarcastic reply that he likes wearing women's underwear is filmed by Cody, who again posts the embarrassing footage online.

 At a school basketball game, Rob is again unable to tell Heidi how he feels.
 Following a page in the book, Rob and his friends visit a very experienced Canadian prostitute.
 Lube misread that the entry was written in 1975, and the friends are disgusted to meet the now elderly Monique, who dies while performing fellatio on Rob, so the panicked boys drive home.